 Since „sex work“ is legal in all its aspects – especially buying, brothel keeping, pimping, advertising, renting out mobile homes/caravans, apartments etc., there is no need to investigate.
 And since „sex workers“ are all regarded as responsible adults who know what they are doing, entire regions go without any support centre or help or counselling.

 Data as such has become a cheap ploy of derailment.
 Each and every abolitionist will be told that their data is faulty, that there is no data, that they cannot draw any conclusions from such uncertain data.
-(Step one) The pro sex-industry texts are then filled by anti-feminist bashing and by spurious drivel on „morals“.
-Then there will be a fourth or later paragraph in which the pro-prostitution advocates will use the same data they just invalidated to push their own agenda.
-And this is not only the tactics on blogs – it has become a perfectly accepted method in publications by the German government, by „researchers“ funded by the EU, Berlin etc. The publication by the German Institute for Human Rights, offered free of charge by the Bundeszentrale für Politische Bildung (a kind of federal publishing organisation providing civic and political education material for free) is a case in point, as are publications by those who first instituted the Prostitution Act and who still can’t admit they fell for the manipulations and marketing strategies of a multi-bn-dollar business.
+(Step one) The pro sex-industry texts are then filled by anti-feminist statements and by spurious drivel on „morals“.
+(Step two) Then there will be a third or fourth paragraph in which the pro-prostitution advocates will use the same data they just invalidated to push their own agenda.
+(Step three) And this is not only the tactics on blogs – it has become a perfectly accepted method in publications by the German government, by „researchers“ funded by the EU, Berlin etc. The publication by the German Institute for Human Rights, offered free of charge by the Bundeszentrale für Politische Bildung (a kind of federal publishing organisation providing civic and political education material for free) is a case in point, as are publications by those who first instituted the Prostitution Act and who still can’t admit they fell for the manipulations and marketing strategies of a multi-bn-dollar business.
 (7)

 These myths are especially toxic, not only because they are such blatant lies that they leave those who have taken the time for research into the matter speech- and breathless.
 They are toxic because they serve to manipulate well-meaning people into supporting the sex industry’s political demands, and because they utterly deny the experiences of those in prostitution, render their voices invalid, and seek to manipulate the very language used to describe what prostitution is about so that any talk of abuse or violence becomes impossible.
 They too appeal most to a certain type of academics.
 You need to occupy an upper floor in the ivory tower for those to work.